vinil-v/cyclecloud-amlfs/README.md

     TerminateNotificationTimeout = 10m
 ```

-Import the template into the cyclecloud and start a new cluster once the node is up.
+Import the template into the cyclecloud and start a new cluster.
-You could run the following script on a compute or an execute node, it will set up the script for Jetpack to receive action before node termination.

 This project will automatically enable the Schedule Event and umount the AMLFS incase there is a SPOT eviction or terminate/scale down nodes in a VMSS. so that the AMLFS will have a clean umount always.

 All the best!